marlisschneider/marlisschneider.github.io/index.md

 I am a fifth year economics PhD student at the Norwegian School of Economics [NHH](https://www.nhh.no/en/) and affiliated with [FAIR](https://www.nhh.no/en/research-centres/fair/).

-My primary research field is **behavioral economics** and I use field, lab, and survey experiments to study questions in the economics of education, gender, and information, both with adults and children.
+My primary research field is **behavioral economics** and I use field, lab, and survey experiments to study questions in the economics of education, gender, and information.

+My research agenda is centered around understanding how informational and behavioral barriers affect the decision-making of parents and children.

-I hold a bachelor's and master's degree in economics from the University of Mannheim.
-During the fall and winter quarter 2023/2024, I visited the University of Chicago, hosted by Ariel Kalil.
+During the fall and winter quarter 2023/2024, I visited the University of Chicago hosted by Ariel Kalil.
+I received a bachelor's and master's degree in economics from the University of Mannheim.

 <div style="height: 30px;"></div>